Hamma Hammami

 Hamma Hammami (حمّه الهمامي; born 8 January 1952) is a Tunisian communist, leader of the Popular Front, spokesman of the Tunisian Workers' Party, and former editor of the party news organ El-Badil.

 Activities

 Hammami was imprisoned and tortured for his political activism against the rule of President Zine El Abidine Ben Ali and was noted for strong opposition to the government of Ben Ali.

 On 12 January 2011, he was arrested at his home for speaking to journalists about the Tunisian revolution.
 He was subsequently released on 15 January by the interim government of Fouad Mebazaa.

 Personal life

 Hamma Hammami was born on 8 January 1952 in El Aroussa, Tunisia.
 He is married to the human rights lawyer Radhia Nasraoui.
-Together they have three daughters, Nadia, Oussaïma and Sarah.
+Together they had three children, Nadia, Oussaïma and Sarah.

 Works

 Hamma Hammami is the author of several political essays in Arabic language including: